 The Calathea family is all about texture and vibrancy.
 The rattlesnake plant’s crinkly leaves make it a unique addition to your indoor garden and its low maintenance factor makes it a nice addition to your schedule.

-5. Calathea Zebra
+5. Calathea Peacock

 Noticing a pattern here?
 Calathea plants check all of the necessary boxes: non-toxic to cats, air-purifying, unique look and feel.
 This just may be our new favorite plant.

 Hibiscus rosa-sinensis, Hibiscus syriacus

 These beauties have big personalities and about 1,000 colorful options (yep).
 They also work well both indoors and out, especially if you want to attract hummingbirds or butterflies.

 For a plant that’s known for being drought-tolerant, the Bromeliad blooms gorgeous flowers and long leaves.
 This one loves sunlight and can grow up to 20 inches tall, though there are smaller varieties available.

 Unassuming in size, the Peperomia Ginny is super resilient and can survive in many different climates making it a great plant for beginners.